Bbeniful/BetworkChange/README.md

 This is a simple network listener for android.
 You have 2 options how would you like to watch the statesd Firs option with listener:

+Requirements:
+- android 5.0 and above
+- AndroidX

 You need to add this Listener.

 Activity: